 4) Reduce stress.
 Stress worsens skin because it disrupts insulin and female hormones and because it causes inflammation.

 Acne is not trivial, and as a doctor, I take it very seriously.
 Skin problems can damage self-esteem and happiness, but not only that.
-They often lead to harmful medications such the Pill, spironolactone, and the most frightening of all: Accutane (isotretinoin).
+They often lead to harmful medications such as the pill, spironolactone, and the most frightening of all: Accutane (isotretinoin).

-The drug’s mechanism of action is to alter DNA expression, which means it targets the deepest level your biology.
+The drug’s mechanism of action is to alter DNA expression, which means it targets the deepest level of your biology.
 Accutane also damages the hippocampus, which may be why it causes depression and is linked to inflammatory bowel disease and osteoporosis.

 One of my patients intuitively said this about Accutane: “I felt its side-effects at my deepest soul-level.”